-Indication Treatment Duration Complicated Intra-Abdominal Infection (cIAI) ^{a,b} 5-14 days Complicated Urinary Tract Infection (cUTI), 5-10 days ^c including Pyelonephritis ^b The total duration of treatment could be increased to 14 days for patients with bacteraemia Hospital-acquired Pneumonia, including ventilator 7-14 days associated pneumonia (HAP/VAP) ^b Bacteraemia associated, or suspected to be Duration of treatment should be in accordance with associated with the above infections the site of infection.
+Indication Treatment Duration Complicated Intra-Abdominal Infection (cIAI) ^{a, b} 5-14 days Complicated Urinary Tract Infection (cUTI), 5-10 days ^c including Pyelonephritis ^b The total duration of treatment could be increase to 14 days for patients with bacteraemia

+Hospital-acquired Pneumonia, including ventilator associated pneumonia (HAP/VAP) ^b 7-14 days Bacteraemia associated, or suspected to be associated with the above infections Duration of treatment should be in accordance with the site of infection.
+Infections due to aerobic Gram-negative organisms in patients with limited treatment options ^{a, b} Guided by the severity of the infection, the pathogen(s) and the patient's clinical and bacteriological progress

-^a To be used in combination with metronidazole when anaerobic pathogens are known or suspected to be contributing to the infectious process.
+^aTo be used in combination with metronidazole when anaerobic pathogens are known or suspected to be contributing to the infectious process.